SlimeKnights/slimeknights.github.io/docs/roadmap/ancient-tools.md

 ## Battle Sign

 The battle sign is a melee shield.
-It can be found in nether fortresses and bastions.
+It can be found in nether fortresses, bastions, the hands of piglins, and from bartering.
 It has the following behavior:

 * **Parts**: Shield Plating (armor), Tool Head (ranged)
 * **Model**: